‘Forrest Gump’ author Winston Groom dead at 77

 His most recent novel, El Paso, was published in 2016.

-Groom got $350,000 for the rights to “Forrest Gump” plus 3 percent of the net profit of the movie.
+Groom got $350,000 for the rights to “Forrest Gump” plus 3% of the net profit of the movie.
 But he got into a serious dispute with Paramount Pictures when they told him a film that had earned over $600 million was in the red after expenses.

 But years later he wasn’t bitter.